-- The profile regulation concerning classification applies to all final awards where specified in the assessment regulations for the programme.
+- 6.8.6 The profile regulation concerning classification applies to all final awards where specified in the assessment regulations for the programme.
 Whilst it does not apply to intermediate exit awards, it does apply to the intermediate Bachelor (Hons) award of an Integrated Masters award where students exit with this award.
 It requires that students who have performed at a higher classification than their aggregate mark in at least 2/3rds of their final level credits, be awarded the higher classification if the aggregate mark is no more than 3 marks (3.0%) below the classification boundary.
 Therefore an aggregate mark would need to be 47.0% to less than 50%, 57.0% to less than 60% or 67.0% to less than 70% for the profile regulation to be applied.
-There is no discretion for an Assessment Board to award a higher classification to students who marginally fall short of the profile regulation.
+There is no discretion for a Programme Board to award a higher classification to students who marginally fall short of the profile regulation.
 Therefore an aggregate mark of 66.93 for example could not be considered under the profile regulation. - 6.8.7 The number of credits on which the profile regulation is based for classification purposes is fixed as outlined in the relevant Standard Assessment Regulations.
 The regulation cannot be adjusted for students who achieve pass-fail credits at the final level of the named award.
-Therefore the limit remains unchanged for students who have exemptions on the basis of RPL/UKCT exemptions (see 6.8.3 above) or for those who have undertaken credit-bearing units on a pass-fail basis as part of a student exchange (see 6.8.2 above). - 6.8.8 When calculating the student's classification via the profile regulation the student record system only uses unit marks that are clearly in the classification boundary, i.e. 70.0% and above for a 1st/Distinction, 60.0% and above for 2.1/Merit, 50.0% and above for a 2.2.
-Marks that fall below a classification boundary are not used in the calculation.
+Therefore the limit remains unchanged for students who have exemptions on the basis of RPL/UKCT exemptions (see 6.8.3 above) or for those who have undertaken credit-bearing units on a pass-fail basis as part of a student exchange (see 6.8.2 above). - 6.8.8 When calculating the student's classification via the profile regulation the student record system only uses unit marks that are clearly in the classification boundary, i.e. 70.0% and above for a